TheOdinProject/curriculum/web_development_101/the_front_end/project_html_css.md

 3. Then move that repository onto your local machine.
 The command should look like: `git clone git@github.com:username/google-homepage.git` (use SSH)
 - [Setting up SSH on Github](/courses/web-development-101/lessons/setting-up-git#step-2-configure-git-and-github).
 4. Now `cd` into the `google-homepage` project directory that is now on your local machine; setup your `README.md` file and write a brief introduction for what the current project is and what skills you have demonstrated once you have completed it.
 (You can do this as a self-reflection at the end of the project which is a good way to review what you have learned.)
-5. If you want to share , include a link in the markdown file included at the top of the student solutions section.
+5. If you want to share your solution, include a link in the markdown file included at the top of the student solutions section.

 If you are having trouble: